sbt/sbt-javaagent/README.md

 By default, sbt-javaagent will only add an agent to distributions.
 Agents can be optionally enabled for compile, run, or test.

+> **Note**: starting from v0.2.0, if the agent is only in `test` scope, it won't be added do distributions.
+You can set the scope to `dist;test` to retain the previous behaviour.

 The following scopes are supported:

    * **dist** — bundle the agent in production distributions and add a `-javaagent` option to start scripts